 One of the biggest myths about change is that people don’t like it.
 They are difficult and immovable.
 Whatever managers do will make little difference.
-While it is true that some personality types find change more challenging than others, many people love change and will initiate it themselves.
+While it is true that some personality types find change more challenging than others, many people actually welcome change and are willing to initiate it themselves.
 So why do so many people resist change?

 If it were true that people don’t like change, nobody would ever buy new clothes, change a hairstyle, move house or have children.
 What people don’t like is the change they didn’t choose.
-And why they don’t like it is they don’t want to lose something in the change.
+And why they don’t like it is that they don’t want to lose something in the shift.
 Humans are hard-wired to resist loss.
-Roughly speaking, losing something makes you twice as miserable as gaining that thing will make you happy.
+Roughly speaking, losing something makes you twice as miserable as gaining that thing makes you happy.

 The greater the expected loss, the greater the resistance to the change.
-People’s fear is based on their perception of the situation – it doesn’t matter whether their beliefs are accurate.
-If people sense loss they will resist the change.
-If they don’t have enough information to determine if the change is going to result in a loss, they will resist until they have enough information to decide.
+People’s fear is based on their perception of the situation – it doesn’t matter whether their beliefs are accurate or not.
+If people sense loss, they will resist the change.
+If they don’t have enough information to determine whether the change will result in a loss, they will resist until they have sufficient information to make a decision.

 Even a good change can result in loss.
-For example, Diane gets a promotion to a new role, with a new team and a corner office.
+For example, Diane gets a promotion to a new role with a new team and a corner office.
 All good?
 Let’s consider what she might lose as a result.
-Diane is losing her relationships with her old team and for a time, until she gets up to speed, her sense of competence.
-Now in this scenario, for Diane, the gains outweigh the losses, so she will make the change.
+Diane is losing her relationships with her old team, and, for a time, until she gets up to speed, her sense of competence is compromised.
+Now, in this scenario, for Diane, the gains outweigh the losses so that she will make the change.

 Promotion